Florence Louise Pettitt: Founding of Chaminade Opera Group

 In 1958, a year before the founding of the company, Mrs Pettitt directed a limited production of Mozart's "Cosi Fan Tutte" at a small venue, with double piano accompaniment instead of orchestra.
 The following year she commenced the first official season of the new company with Humperdinck's Hänsel und Gretel.

 During her long tenure Mrs Pettitt served in three roles: orchestra conductor, vocal director and dramatic director.
 She probably did so for a longer, unbroken period than any other American woman.
 The difficulty of this challenge was illustrated by Boris Goldovsky, who pursued a career as a conductor before becoming an opera lover.
 In his first conducting class with Fritz Reiner, he was confronted with the notion that an art form he despised (Goldovsky as a student loathed opera) comprised the most difficult and demanding form of conducting.

 Reiner reportedly said to Goldovsky in his conducting class at the Curtis Institute:

 "Anybody can beat time evenly and it's nothing to be proud of...I'm not going to waste your time and mine teaching you easy things.
 What I'm going to do first is teach you how to conduct operatic recitatives.
 Because until you've conducted opera, you don't know what conducting really is" (see page 155 "My Road to Opera" by Goldovsky).

 Reiner forced Goldovsky to coach the opera singers at Curtis in operatic repertoire, the better to prepare him to be a great conductor.
 And Goldovsky dedicated his book to three men: Fritz Reiner, Ernst Lert, and Serge Koussevitzky.

-So for Mrs Pettitt to have discharged all three responsibilities (orchestra director, dramatic director, singing director) for such a long period of time is a singular and extraordinary achievement.
+For Mrs Pettitt to have discharged all three responsibilities (orchestra director, dramatic director, singing director) for any extended period is an achievement.